Need money fast to pay for an urgent expense? A short-term loan could be the answer.

 - Borrow $500 to $5,000.

-How to qualify for an Ontario short-term loan
+How to qualify for a short-term installment loan

 Eligibility criteria for short-term loans in Ontario vary between lenders.
-Many lenders will have minimum credit score requirements, but not all – lenders that offer bad credit loans will instead consider factors like your income and debt levels before deciding whether to offer you a loan.
+Many lenders will have minimum credit score requirements, but not all – lenders that offer bad credit loans will instead consider factors like your income and current debts before deciding whether to offer you a loan.

-As a general guide, to take out a short-term personal loan, you will need to meet the following criteria:
+As a general guide, you will need to meet the following criteria:

 - Be 18 years old or older.